 The most important aspect of any kitchen renovation project is the layout.
 This should be finalised before any decisions can be made about materials, fixtures or fittings.

-Your budget and the configuration of the rest of your home will determine whether you have the option of removing a wall to create a larger kitchen-diner or single, open-plan living space.
+Your budget and the layout of the rest of your home will determine whether you have the option to remove a wall to create a larger kitchen-diner or a single, open-plan living space.

 To ensure the layout works for your lifestyle, consider the different roles your kitchen plays, providing space not only for food preparation and cooking but also for working, entertaining and relaxing.